floooh/sokol/README.md

 # Updates

+- **05-Apr-2020**: A bugfix in sokol_gl.h, the (fairly recent) optimization for merging draw calls contained a bug that could be triggered in an "empty" sgl_begin/sgl_end pair (with no vertices recorded inbetween).
+This could lead to the following draw call being rendered with the wrong uniform data.

 - **30-Jan-2020**: Some cleanup in sokol_gfx.h in the backend implementation code, internal data structures and documentation comments.
 The public API hasn't changed, so the change should be completely invisible